 - 2 tablespoons sugar

 - Preheat the oven to 375 degrees.
 Grease a 10” cast iron skillet and set aside.

 - In the bowl of a stand mixer or in a large mixing bowl, cream together the butter and ¾ cup sugar on medium speed until light and fluffy, about 2 minutes.
-Add the vanilla and egg and beat to combine.
+Add the vanilla, almond extract, and egg and beat to combine.
 Scrape the sides of the bowl.
 In a separate bowl, combine the flour, baking powder, baking soda, and salt.
 Add half of the flour mixture to the butter and stir to almost combine.
 Add half of the sour cream and stir to almost combine.
 Repeat this process once more until all of the flour mixture and sour cream has been combined.
 Scrape the sides of the bowl and fold in any unincorporated bits.